New United Way CEO wants local focus after turbulent years

 Williams took over United Way Worldwide after three former employees accused it of tolerating a culture of sexism and misconduct and retaliating against them for speaking out.

 An outside investigation commissioned by the organization found in February 2021 there was no evidence of “actionable harassment, discrimination, or retaliation.”
-The three women who filed complaints with the Equal Employment Opportunity Commission told The Associated Press at the time that the law firm conducting the investigation had not contacted them.
+The three women who filed complaints with the Equal Employment Opportunity Commission told The Chronicle of Philanthropy at the time that the law firm conducting the investigation had not contacted them.
 The organization’s CEO Brian Gallagher resigned shortly after.

 During the Second World War, local United Ways consolidated their hold over workplace giving, by allowing employees to donate a portion of their paycheck automatically to the organization.
 The United Way would then regrant the pooled funds to local human service nonprofits like the YMCA or Salvation Army.

-Note: This story first published on August 29, 2022, erroneously reported that three former United Way Worldwide employees told The Associated Press that a law firm hired by the organization did not contact them during the course of its investigation into allegations of sexual bias and harassment.
-The former employees spoke to The Chronicle of Philanthropy, not The Associated Press.